Practical Notebook for Asking AI the Right Way

 - No large-scale system design experience

-1. 10 most likely questions for this interview
+1. 10 questions likely to come up in this interview

-2. Answer framework for each question (STAR technique, etc.)
+2. Answer framework for each question (STAR method, etc.)

 3. How to naturally highlight my strengths